J.W. Harris (bull rider): 2015 season

-On the last weekend of March, in the KeyArena, in Seattle, Washington, Harris faced World Champion Bull Contender Smooth Operator.
+On the last weekend of March, at the KeyArena, in Seattle, Washington, Harris faced World Champion Bull Contender Smooth Operator.
 Smooth Operator and Harris first met in the 15/15 Bucking Battle on Friday night where Smooth Operator bucked Harris off in 3.33 seconds and scored a high 46 point bull score.
-Then on Saturday, they met up again when Harris drew the bull in the BFTS Championship round and Smooth Operator again bucked Harris off, this time in 2.44 seconds, and earned a career-high bull score of 46.5 points.
+Then on Saturday, they met up again when Harris drew the bull in the BFTS championship round and Smooth Operator again bucked Harris off, this time in 2.44 seconds, and earned a career-high bull score of 46.5 points.
 The bull's owner, Chad Berger, describes the bull's bucking style as a "corkscrew" motion which he used Friday night to yank the bull rope out of Harris' hand and throw him.
 "J.W.
 Harris went at him both days with everything he had", Berger said.
 "It wasn't like he went through the motions.
 J.W. rides into his hand really good and J.W. threw his hips at him and tried his heart out".

-On September 13, in Springfield, Missouri, at the PFI invitational, Harris made a qualified ride for 90.25 point ride on World Champion Bull Contender Sweet Pro's Long John in the Championship Round.
+On September 13, in Springfield, Missouri, at the PFI invitational, Harris made a qualified ride for 90.25 point ride on World Champion Bull Contender Sweet Pro's Long John in the championship round.
 It filled out his 3-for-4 event winning performance for the weekend and helped him win the event.
 He also rode Cowboy Soul for 83 points and Legacy for 87.50 points.
 He was bucked off Pile Driver 4.65 seconds.
 This win in Springfield put him in 6th place in the World Standings.
-Harris spent this season challenging the rankest bulls, such as Smooth Operator, Little Red Jacket, and the late Mick E. Mouse, but not quite getting a qualified ride on any of them.
+Harris spent this season challenging the rankest bulls, such as Smooth Operator, Little Red Jacket, and Mick E. Mouse, but not quite getting a qualified ride on any of them.
 Harris used his 8th selection to pick Long John while knowing he needed a high score to win the event.
 But more broadly, Harris was hoping to conquer Long John as the start of a streak that could get him to the world champion bull rider title.
 Commentator and seven-time PRCA world champion Ty Murray believed Harris could do it.
 "I think so.
 He knows what it takes and he knows what it takes to ride rank bulls".
 Murray said.
 "I think there definitely has been an adjustment for him coming up to this league.
-He is in a good position right now when you are looking at how beat up J.B. is and how bad Joao is riding".
+He is in a good position right now when you are looking at how beat up J.B. is and how bad João is riding".